barungoswami/pinpoint/README.md

 #### I have never built a fully functioning mobile only app.
 In the first two days of the project, , I tried to get up an running with either a recap native or ionic app, and then realized my passion is for web and chose to develop a mobile responsive web application instead.

 ## Improvements:
+### Add Feedback to and Retrain a Model
+#### By sending an image to https://api.einstein.ai/v2/vision/feedback, you can use the feedback API to add a misclassified image with the correct label to the dataset from which the model was created.
+Then, after you add feedback images to the correct classes in the dataset, you retrain the dataset to incorporate the new data into the model with the retrain API https://api.einstein.ai/v2/vision/retrain.
 ### Upload multiple images at the same time.
 #### Allow user to upload several images at a time, and get results for all photos.
 ### Give users the ability to choose between text, file etc.